iconify/website/docs/types/iconify-json.md

     hint: 'Both examples are identical, first example has default values, second example does not.'
 ```

-If dimensions in icon are missing and default values in root object are missing, default value for property (see list of properties above) is used:
+If dimensions in an icon are missing, and default values in the root object are missing,
+default value for property (see the list of properties above) is used:

 ```yaml
 src: types/json-defaults2-source.json